Changissnz/selfinterest/README.md

 prestige shone on them.
-This is a perspective that assumes the will of each human being is that for what the human being comprehends as their self-interest, and the notion of the human being's lack of autonomy that could be dualistically considered selflessness is, in fact, a denial of their self-interest, placing them on the same level as the inanimate elements.
+This is a perspective that assumes the will of each human being is that for what the human being comprehends as their self-interest, and the notion of the human being's lack of autonomy that could be dualistically considered selflessness is, in fact, a denial of their self-interest, placing them on the same level as botanical life.
 The roles assigned to a human being and recognized by other human beings encourage presumptions about that human being, and these presumptions may, in turn, be completely negligent of the domineering motives (part of the what-is) in that human being, so that entertaining that human being as one that has certain objectives is far-fetched by the partial